confluentinc/librdkafka/INTRODUCTION.md

 all           | *        | All of the above.

+In case `debug` is not set, debug contexts can be enabled without recompilation using the `RD_KAFKA_DEBUG` environment variable, set to a CSV string of debug contexts.

 Suggested debugging settings for troubleshooting:

 Problem space          | Type     | Debug setting